rsprouse/feeling-responsive/pages/pages-root-folder/collections/matsigenka_yine.md

 &nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;She saw him, he came, and he said to her, "Where did your mother go?"

-In (3), there are three relatively straightforward verbal words preceding the quote, the second two marked with allative -apa.
-The verb ken 'go' warrants mention, its gloss being somewhat misleading: with -apa it means 'come,' but with ablative -an, as occurs in the quote, it means 'go.'
-Ms. Lewington did not recognize that ken appears twice in this sentence.
+In (3), there are three relatively straightforward verbal words preceding the quote, the second two marked with allative -*apa*.
+The verb *ken* 'go' warrants mention, its gloss being somewhat misleading: with -*apa* it means 'come,' but with ablative -*an*, as occurs in the quote, it means 'go'; it means to follow a particular route.
+Ms. Lewington did not recognize that *ken* appears twice in this sentence.
 In addition, she continues as in (2) to include vowels as parts of roots (i.e., "O/NEA/KE/RI" and "I/KYENA/PAKE/") that in fact belong to the following suffixes (in addition to other morpheme boundary errors, as with the perfective and reality status suffixes), and there are errors in word boundaries.
-Notably, the "PAIROTYE" she glosses as 'already' consists of material belonging to the preceding verb in addition to a following interrogative pronoun tya.
+Notably, the "PAIROTYE" she glosses as 'already' consists of material belonging to the preceding verb in addition to a following interrogative pronoun *tya*.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4\.
 Okantiri, "Atake age sekatsi."
 &nbsp;